gnadare/gnadare.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an associate professor of Mathematics at Kutaisi International University.
 My main research interests are in Noncommutative Topology, specifically applying category theoretic techniques to operator algebras and their K-theory.
-As for teaching, along with mathematics I also enjoy teaching some theoretical computer science courses.
+Along with mathematics, I also teach some theoretical computer science courses.
 {style="text-align: justify;"}